lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Each meal has an id, a name and a price.

-Write some code to implement this and crash-test your model in `irb`.
+Write some code to implement this and crash-test your model.
 Then test your code by running `rake meal`.

 All green?
 Good!
 Time to `git add`, `commit` and `push`.